badtzmaruu/3d-Printer-Calculator/README.md

 # 3d Printer Calculator
- This program calculate the price of your print regardless of location
+ This program calculates the price of your print regardless of location